Prospective Graduate Students

 Participate in a Study

-People interested in participating in a study should either sign up through experimentrix or contact a gradute student to see if they are currently running studies.
+People interested in participating in a study should either sign up through SONA or contact a gradute student to see if they are currently running studies.

 For all other inquires please contact the lab directly through email.